lsst-dm/despyastro/README.txt

 -- version 0.3.1 (July 2015)
 Re-worked function to transform dec2deg and deg2dec in astrometry Added function to get pixel-scale from fitsheader matrix CDXX

+-- version 0.3.2 (July 2015)
+Minor changes to the  genutils.query2rec() function that now returns False (instead of crashing) when the query returns empty.